era-platform/cene/notes/docs.md

 A macro's `my-stx-details` parameter is a collection of source location information.
 There's no direct way to deconstruct this value, but it conveys information about this macro invocation, so the macro can use it to receive attribution for any `stx` values it creates.

-(TODO: Figure out what the format of source location information actually is.
+(**TODO**: Figure out what the format of source location information actually is.
 For now, this is sort of just an unspecified area, but at least a language implementation can use this to hold filenames and line numbers in practice.
 An implementation should be able to treat this as a completely empty data structure; it's not needed for any variable scoping purposes.)

 A macro's `args` parameter is a list of `(stx stx-details s-expr)` values.
 The list is built out of `(cons car cdr)` and `(nil)` values.